PTaill/TropAquaPeat/README.md

 ## Citation
 If you use these scripts or data in your work, please cite:
-Taillardat, Moore, Sasmito, Evans, Alfina, Lok, Bandla, Cahya, Deshmukh, Dubey, Kurnianto, Swarup, Tarigan, Taufik, Lupascu, Taylor (2024).
-"Aquatic Carbon Greenhouse Gas Production and Emission Pathways in a Tropical Peatland Plantation Forest" Geophysical Research Letters (Submitted)
+Taillardat, Moore, Sasmito, Evans, Alfina, Lok, Bandla, Cahya, Deshmukh, Dubey, Kurnianto, Swarup, Tarigan, Taufik, Lupascu, Taylor (2025).
+"Methane and Carbon Dioxide Production and Emission Pathways in the Belowground and Draining Water Bodies of a Tropical Peatland Plantation Forest" Geophysical Research Letters (Submitted)

 ## Contact Information
 For any questions or issues, please contact: